 What small business owners need to do

-So, it’s obvious that the GDPR applies to many small businesses across the world.
-But, what do small business owners actually need to do, in order to ensure that their business is compliant?
+It is clear that the GDPR applies to many small businesses across the world.
+But what do small business owners actually need to do in order to ensure that their business is compliant?

 Check the details of the GPDR